The degeneration formula for stable log maps: Splitting stable log maps

-Also by Prop.~\ref{prop-generization}, we obtain the same tropical curve $h:\Gamma_\rho\ra [0,l]$ from all points of $S$.
+Also by Proposition~\ref{prop-generization}, we obtain the same tropical curve $h:\Gamma_\rho\ra [0,l]$ from all points of $S$.
 After replacing $S$ by a finite connected cover if needed, we can order the edges of $\Gamma_\rho$ as $e_1,...,e_r$ and denote this edge-marked curve by $\tilde\Gamma_\rho$.
-This means markings the splitting nodes $e_i:S\ra C$.
+In other words, we mark the splitting nodes $e_i:S\ra C$.
 Let $C_i$ be the possibly disconnected union of components of $C$ that are $(l_e\!=\!0)$-edge-contraction-equivalent to vertices $V$ of $\Gamma_\rho$ with $r(V)=i$.
 Since $C_1$ and $C_2$ intersect in the splitting nodes, we have a cocartesian (alias pushout) diagram

 Recall that $C_i$ maps into $X_i$ under $f:C\ra X$.
 In the following, we set $i=1$.
 By symmetry, the case $i=2$ works analogously.
 As said in Remark~\ref{rem-log-Xi}, $X_1$ carries the divisorial log structure by $D\subset X_1$ and there is a natural log morphism